itzbhushan/insight/README.rst

 The real time pipeline is architected using Apache Pulsar_ as the backbone.
 User queries received by the web-server are published to Pulsar message brokers.
-Consumers listening to the get-suggestions topic receive these messages from the broker and query elastic search.
-Query responses are published to the curate topic where a set of curators rank the response based on a simple heuristic.
-The ranked suggestions are sent back to the user by the web-server listening to messages in the suggestions-list topic.
+Consumers listening to the *get-suggestions* topic receive these messages from the broker and query elastic search.
+Query responses are published to the *curate* topic where a set of curators rank the response based on a simple heuristic.
+The ranked suggestions are sent back to the user by the web-server listening to messages published in the *suggestions-list* topic.

 .. image:: real-time-pipeline.png
    :width: 50%